-Sea Parsley is a beachy native that, like young celery shoots, may be used as a flavoursome herb or vegetable.
+Sea Parsley is a beachy native that may be used as a flavoursome herb or vegetable.
 It played an important role for early Australian settlers: eaten by Captain Cook and his crew to prevent scurvy, and regarded as a survival food among the Sydney colonists.
 Sea Parsley can be found growing wild along the southern coastline of Australia.

-Harvest Sea Parsley the same way you would harvest celery or parsley — pick stems often from the main plant throughout the growing season, or pull out the entire herb by the root.
+Harvest Sea Parsley the same way you would harvest traditional parsley — pick stems often from the main plant throughout the growing season, or pull out the entire herb by the root.